paladarsh/slidev-bkcwfa/slides.md

 The posterior distribution conditioned on data is
 $\\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ P(\text{TFR}, \boldsymbol{\beta}, q_{5}, k \mid \text { C})  \propto L(C \mid \text {TFR}, \boldsymbol{\beta}, q_{5}, k) f_\beta(\boldsymbol{\beta}) f_q(q_{5}) f_k(k)$

-where the likelihood is the Poisson distribution in subsection 3.3 and the other functions are the priors mentioned in above sections.
+where the likelihood is the Poisson distribution and the other functions are the priors mentioned in above sections.
 The marginal posterior for TFR given the number of children C and counts of woman for each age group is given by
 $$ P(\text{TFR} \mid \text { C}) \propto \int L(C \mid \text {TFR}, \boldsymbol{\beta}, q_{5}, k) f_\beta(\boldsymbol{\beta}) f_q(q_{5}) f_k(k)d\boldsymbol{\beta}dq_{5}dk $$

 The paper samples from the full posterior distribution by applying Markov Chain Monte Carlo (MCMC) methods.
 Specifically, we programmed the model JAGS package in R.